leta199/Simulation-Conditional-Probability/README.md

 In order to create the function `conditional_sum_prob`, I carried out the following tasks:

 - Initiated the function creation process with the `function()` function to encapsulate my code block from the simulation.
-- Optimised counter selection using a similar process to my Law of Large Numbers simulation to investigate the convergence to the analytical solution with different sample sizes
+- Optimised counter selection using a similar process to my Law of Large Numbers simulation to investigate the convergence to the analytical solution with different sample sizes.
 - Visualised each of the three trail functions to pick best simulated proababilty comapred to known analytical solution.
 - Final beta function defined.